nekoshet/letter_boxed_solver/README.md

    In the --n argument, you can determine the number of solutions to be found (default 1).
    Add --randomize to get different solutions in each run (effectively, only the order of the solutions is changed).

+Rules of Letter Boxed:
+Each puzzle presents 4 groups of 3 letters each.
+The goal of the game is to find a list of words that has the following properties:
+1. Each word is a real English word
+2. Each word begins with the last letter of the previous word (first word can begin with any letter)
+3. Subsequent letters must be from different letter groups
+4. All 12 letters appear at least once
+The shorter the list, the better the solution.

 How it works:
-The puzzle is treated as a Graph Traversal problem, where each vertex is a series of letters (sperated to multiple words), and each edge represents adding a certain letter.
+The puzzle is treated as a Graph Traversal problem, where each vertex is a a list of words, and the edges are of 4 types:
-In addition, there is a unique edge that symbolizes end of word.
+1. First letter of first word - can be any letter.
-The letter addition edge only exists if the letter transition is legal in the game, and the last word is still a prefix of some English word (to prune impossible solutions early on).
+2. Letter addition - only exists if the letter transition is legal in the game, and the last word is still a prefix of some English word (to prune impossible solutions early on).
-The end-of-word edge only exists if the last word IS an English word, making sure each word in the solution is a real word.
+3. End of word - only exists if the last word is a complete English word.
+4. First letter of a new word - must be the last letter of the previous word.
+The weights of the edges are 1, 0, 0, 1, respectively, so the weight of a path to a solution is the number of words in the solution.
-A vertex whose last word is a real English word, and which covers all the required letters, is considered a solution.
+A vertex whose last word is empty (last word has ended), and which covers all 12 letters, is considered a solution.

 Note:
 1. The word frequency file also contains "words" that are popular in the internet, but are not considered real words, like "talkin" (slang for "talking").
 This results in some solutions that contain words that the original game will not accept.